bcurran3/ChocolateyPackages/intel-network-drivers-win10/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * This program is updated semi-frequently.
 The download link remains the same, but the checksum changes with each new release.
-If you get an error installing it please try --ignore-checksums and report the update in Disquss.
+If you get an error installing it please try --ignore-checksums and open a GitHub Issue requesting the package to be updated.

 Like my packages?